zd87pl/wpsandbox/README.md

 ### 7. Frontend Dashboard

-A single-page dashboard that provides an interface for managing environment variables and viewing plugin analysis results.
+A comprehensive dashboard that provides an interface for viewing intercepted requests, managing environment variables, and analyzing plugins.

 #### Features:
+- Display real-time intercepted requests
 - Update environment variables
 - Select and view analysis results for installed plugins